crispab/codekvast/README.md

 This is where Codekvast can help.
 Codekvast *records when your methods are invoked in production*.

-The collector periodically sends the recorded data to the **Codekvast Daemon**, which combines the invocation data with an *inventory* of all methods in your application.
+The collector periodically sends the recorded data to the **Codekvast Daemon**, which combines the invocation data with an inventory of *all* methods in your application.
+(It's the methods that *not* have been invoked recently that constitutes Truly Dead Code, remember?)

 The Codekvast Daemon is installed in the same host as your application, since it needs access to your application's binaries (jar files) to make the inventory.